 The Exerpeutic treadmill is an all-round good 1.5HP high torque treadmill, especially for recovering from surgery.
 While the weight capacity could be higher in my opinion, its the other features that make this a stand out.

 From the perfect length walking deck (50″) to the built-in heart rate monitor, recovering is made that much easier.
 The only concern would be for tall people.
 If you’re much taller than 6 foot, you will need a treadmill for taller people as you find the deck is too short and you won’t be able to get in your natural stride.
 For the price of this treadmill and what you get, its a really good option to consider.

 Quick Recap In Video Of Available Treadmills For The Heavy Person

 The first thing to consider when buying a treadmill for a heavy person is the weight capacity.
 That goes without saying.
 But how accurate are these numbers and are they safe to use if you weight more than the specified capacity?.

 Not all exercise equipment states their weight capacity, have you ever thought that to be strange.
-I have and after a little investigating it has come to my attention that it is not law to state such specifications.
+I have and after a little investigating it has come to my attention that it is not the law to state such specifications.

 What does this mean for the big person wanting to workout?.
 Well basically use at your own risk.
-Which is why you should attempt to find a treadmill with a weight capacity lower than your body weight.
+This is why you should attempt to find a treadmill with a weight capacity lower than your body weight.

-Don’t risk buying a lower capacity treadmill with the train of thought that you will one day loose 50 pounds.
+Don’t risk buying a lower capacity treadmill with the train of thought that you will one day lose 50 pounds.
 It’s like when you haven’t thrown out the pants that are 5 times too small in case you one day get back down to size.

 A Heavy Duty Treadmill Specifications